Posted on December 16 2019

 What if I cannot do empty stomach morning HIIT?- well you are still empty stomach post strength training, do it then.
 Or right before dinner in the evening.

 2) MISS: The moderate intensity steady state cardio is not as taxing on the system as HIIT.
 To avoid over training or burning out, I switch my HIIT for MISS.
 The concept of MISS is simple, 40-60 minutes of cardio maintaining a steady heart rate (about 60-70% above your resting heart rate).
+How exactly will you know when you have hit the 40% mark you ask.
 You should not be able to hold a conversation during your cardio but at the same time not keep grasping for breath throughout.
-A hour long brisk walk along the beach, cycling, relaxed swimming, yoga session etc are all excellent examples of MISS.
+Think of an hour long brisk walk along the beach, cycling, relaxed swimming, yoga session etc are all excellent examples of MISS.

-It is absolutely important to switch up your HIIT with MISS so that the body gets enough time to recover and yet there is good blood circulation in the body.
+It is absolutely important to switch up your HIIT with MISS so that the body gets enough time to recover and yet effective.

-When to do this: In general cardio is most effective when done empty stomach, but anytime works with MISS.
-I try and do them post weight training when I have time with some good music, or may do them post dinner on days I have busy mornings.
-Always remember to eat carbs/ proteins post any form of exercise even if it is late night though!
+When to do this: In general, cardio is the most effective when done empty stomach, but anytime works with MISS.
+I try and do them post weight training when I have time to myself with some good music, or may do them post dinner on days I have busy mornings.
+Always remember to eat carbs/ proteins post any form of exercise even if it is late night.

 How often to include them: If you strength training 5-6 days a week and do HIIT 2-3 days per week, then add this in no more than 1-2 times per week.
 If not, feel free to do some extra sessions.
 For a beginner, I would suggest adding more MISS sessions than HIIT sessions.

-3) Tabatha: As much as I know and believe spot reduction is not possible, I am a firm believer that you can spot- tone a particular muscle group like your arms/ glutes etc. I have struggled with hanging arm fat and bad shoulders forever and Tabatha training really help me spot tone these muscles.
-I did not want huge biceps or triceps but wanted to get rid of hanging fat and tone my arms and cardio tabatha is excellent for this.
+3) Tabatha: As much as I know and believe spot reduction is not possible, I am a firm believer that you can spot- tone a particular muscle group like your arms/ glutes etc. I have struggled with hanging arm fat and bad shoulders forever and Tabatha training has really helped me spot tone these muscles.
+I did not want huge biceps or triceps but wanted to get rid of hanging fat and tone my arms.
+Tabatha is excellent for this.

-For arms, my favourite to pick was the battling ropes post workout every alternate days and do this!
+For arms, my favourite to pick was the battling ropes post workout every alternate day.
 It was an excellent burn for the arms.
 Choose an activity like box jumps or mountain climbers for the abs/ core.